Small battery environmental scan project

 The project will comprise the following pieces of work:

 - Stakeholder workshops – open invite workshops with the different stakeholder groups across the small battery life cycle providing an opportunity to raise issues, discuss key priorities and challenges, and raise possible solutions.
-Visit the stakeholder workshops page to register.
+Workshops are now complete.

 - Consolidation of other research or supporting information – consolidation and review of other sources of data or information, what is happening overseas regarding their product stewardship models, and small battery related initiatives within NZ.